Riverxik/MeowBot3/README.md

     }
   }
   ```

-- You can get you `chatToken` from [Twitch chat password](https://twitchapps.com/tmi/)
+  - You can get you 'chatToken' from [Twitch chat password](https://twitchapps.com/tmi/)

-- `clientAppId` and `clientAppSecret` from [Twitch dev dashboard](https://dev.twitch.tv/)
+  - 'clientAppId' and 'clientAppSecret' from [Twitch dev dashboard](https://dev.twitch.tv/)

   - The rest of the settings are adjusted as you need

 ## Used libraries
 - [Twitch4j](https://github.com/twitch4j/twitch4j) - The core of twitch: @twitch4j
 - [SQLite](https://www.sqlite.org/index.html) - I use this library for work with database

 ## Features
   With this bot you can manage your twitch chat!
 - [x] Supports any number of channels.
 - [x] Currency system.
 - [ ] Custom commands for any channel (For any wanted group: viewers, mods, subscribers).
 - [ ] Bet system: play bets, win prize, make your channel chat more active! :>
 - [ ] Chat notifications: when stream goes live, sub/resub event, cheers, raids.
 - [ ] Statistic for your stream.
 ## License
 ----
 MIT